dorofi/cv-python-flask/README.md

 # Personal CV Website

 This project is a personal CV website built using Flask.
 It showcases personal information, skills, education, work experience, and languages in a structured format.
+Includes a contact form that sends messages directly to your Telegram via a bot, and a button to download your CV as a PDF.

 ## Project Structure

 ```
-personal-cv-website
+cv-python-flask
 ├── app
 │   ├── __init__.py
 │   ├── routes.py
 │   ├── templates
 │   │   └── index.html
 │   └── static
+│       ├── style.css
-│       └── style.css
+│       └── Dorofii_Karnaukh_CV.pdf
 ├── requirements.txt
 ├── run.py
 └── README.md